RollingGecko/VescUartControl/Readme.md

 ********************************************************************************************************************

-#THE PROJECT  ID DISCONTINUED.
+#THE PROJECT  IS DISCONTINUED.
 I'M SORRY.

 If you send me a pull request where you also confirm, that it is well tested, than I will merge it to this project.